 Ebbsfleet Academy recognises the importance of careers education, information and guidance (CEIAG) to prepare students for the opportunities, challenges and responsibilities of life, during which they must be able to respond to the changing demands of a technological age, adapt to differing modes of employment, develop life-long learning resources, and balance work and leisure.

 Students receive unbiased careers information, impartial guidance and a curriculum relevant to the world of work.
-In addition, the academy encourages and supports appropriate work experience opportunities and placements in KS4, as well as providing information and support to students making applications for employment and further and higher education.
+In addition, the academy encourages and supports appropriate work experience opportunities and placements in Year 10 and Year 12, as well as providing information and support to students making applications for employment and further and higher education.
+Careers fairs and external visitors will also be provided throughout the year across all Key Stages for students to engage with.

 Our careers programme builds from year to year as students move through the school.
 The academy uses the Unifrog platform to log and track careers guidance.
 Examples of the activities carried out with students include: